Luyanda94/Password-generator/README.md

 # Password-generator
-A random password generator in Python.
+A random password generator using Python.
 The password generates random passwords - strong passwords have a mix of lowercase letters, uppercase letters, numbers, and symbols.
 The passwords  are random, generating a new password every time the code is run resulting in a new password.
 The length of the characters should be 6.